A Dark Night’s Work

 Elizabeth Gaskell

-Elizabeth Cleghorn Gaskell, (29 September 1810 - 12 November 1865), often referred to as Mrs. Gaskell, was an English novelist and short story writer.
-Her novels offer a detailed portrait of the lives of many strata of Victorian society, including the very poor, and are of interest to social historians as well as lovers of literature.
-Her first novel, Mary Barton, was published...
+Elizabeth Cleghorn Gaskell née Stevenson (1810-1865), often referred to simply as Mrs. Gaskell, was an English novelist and short story writer during the Victorian era.
+She is perhaps best known for her biography of Charlotte Brontë.
+Her novels offer a detailed portrait of the lives of many strata of society, including the very poor, and as such are of interest to social histor...

 Disponible